Background - The Boot Process

 partition, though not if you use Microsoft's MBR.

 Note you don't have to use a Microsoft MBR just because you installed a Microsoft

 OS--see Step 1, the MBR is just a dumb loader and does not need to be specific

 to any particular OS.

-For further background, read more about
+For further background, read more about the standard boot process

 in Nick Rozanski's excellent primer, or the outstanding

 See also PC Guide's sections on

 For additional details about Microsoft Vista's MBR, see Brian Stewart's informative page,